Coding for Positive Rate in the Source Model Key Agreement Problem: Main Results

 as yet another measure.
 Observe that $\log F(p_{XY})$ can be expressed in terms of Renyi-divergence of order infinity:

 We define the Renyi-Jeffrey's divergence (RJ divergence) between two distributions $p$ and $q$ as

-which is just Jeffrey's divergence (symmetrized KL divergence) in its Renyi form.
+which is just Jeffrey's divergence (symmetrized KL divergence) in its R{\'e}nyi form.
 We next define the RJ information of order $\alpha$ as the minimum RJ divergence between a given joint distribution and all product distributions: